jeaye/blog.jeaye.com/_drafts/2016-05-30-https-illusion.md

 </div>

 Firefox presents this comforting green lock when it's using HTTPS for a web page.
-If you take anything away from this, let it be that *this does not mean your browsing is private.*
+If you take anything away from this, let it be that this does not mean your browsing is private.

+*Security does not mean privacy.*

 ### What to keep in mind
 When browsing a website which uses HTTPS, anyone viewing your traffic (such as